An Objective Improvement Approach to Solving Discounted Payoff Games: Discussion

 Naturally, a fresh approach opens the door to much follow-up research.
 A first target for such research is the questions on how to arrange the selection of better strategies to obtain fewer updates, either proven on benchmarks, or theoretically in worst, average, or smoothed analysis.
+Our implementation effectively updates the objective function only once an optimal solution for the current objective function is found.
+This is for two pragmatic reasons: it allows us to use a solver for linear programs as a black box, and we feel that it provides the best comparison with strategy improvement.
+In terms of the three update rules stated in Section \ref{ssec:mixing}, this approach used (1) basis change where available, then (2) update of the objective function through updating the joint strategy, before turning to (3) non-local updates as a last resort.

-Intuitively, it would look like an implementation base on simplex style algorithms would update the objective function regularly, perhaps after every step on the simplex, which would also make sure that no vertex is ever visited twice \footnote{This could happen in principle, as a step that is good for one objective function might not be good for its successor, but would be avoided if we always update to the objective function with the best local value.}.
-Note that this is the exact opposite of what we implemented, as we only considered improving the objective function when an optimal solution for the current objective function is found.
-Implementing it would, however, make any comparison with strategy improvement meaningless.
+Seeing that (1) and (2) are equally cheap and simple, we could also favour (2) over (1): where we have a solution $\val$ defined by a basis, we can first find a joint strategy $\sigma$ such that $f_\sigma(\val)$ is minimal among all strategies, before turning to (1) and (3).
+This would also make sure that no corner of the polytope is ever visited twice.
+This could happen in principle when favouring (1) over (2), as a step that is good for one objective function might not be good for its successor, but as the value of the objective function goes down in every step, a return to a previously optimal solution is not possible.

 From a theoretical perspective, it would in particular be interesting to establish non-trivial upper or lower bounds for various pivoting rules.
 Without such a study, a trivial bound for the proposed approach is provided by the number of strategies (exponential).